FelipeBorges1991/FelipeBorges1991/README.md

   ## Recent Works

+- [Let's Play - Social Media for gamers](https://lets-play-iron.netlify.app/) - Created as a Fullstack project at Ironhack's Bootcamp campus São Paulo in May/2021.
+Using MERN, Bootstrap and other libraries.
 - [CheapUp - Games with discounts](https://cheapup.netlify.app/) - Created as a FrontEnd project at Ironhack's Bootcamp campus São Paulo in April/2021.
 Using APIs integrations, React JavaScript, Bootstrap and other libraries.
 - [Harry Potter - The Game](https://felipeborges1991.github.io/Projeto_Game/) - Game built in HTML, CSS and JavaScript as part of an Ironhack project.